Azure/acr/docs/teleport/teleport-repository-management.md

 ## Existing Limitations
 - Registries must first be Teleport enabled to enable repositories
-- There is a current 10 teleport enabled repository for registries
+- There is a current 10 teleport enabled repository limit for registries

 ## Existing Flow